 Moreover, by allowing for the effective gravitational constant to vary, the tension in the Hubble constant is ameliorated by 2σ for Planck 2015 (instead of 1σ for Planck 2018, where high-multipole polarization is notably included).
-Indeed, as the Planck 2018 small-scale polarization is excluded from the analysis in Sec.
-V A 5, the parameter constraints are more comparable to those from Planck 2015.
-In Appendix E, we will further contrast the constraints from these two datasets when including the CMB temperature, polarization, and lensing reconstruction in both cases.
+In Appendix D, we will further contrast the constraints from these two datasets when including the CMB temperature, polarization, and lensing reconstruction in both cases.

 We quantify the model selection preference for the JBD gravity model relative to the standard model by the deviance information criterion (discussed in Sec.
-IV E), where the additional degrees of freedom impose a penalty on the extended model through the Bayesian complexity.
-As shown in Appendix D (specifically Table VII), for all of the models considered here, $\Delta DIC \gtrsim 0$, indicating no model selection preference for JBD gravity relative to ΛCDM .
+IV D), where the additional degrees of freedom impose a penalty on the extended model through the Bayesian complexity.
+As shown in Appendix C (specifically Table VII), for all of the models considered here, $\Delta DIC \gtrsim 0$, indicating no model selection preference for JBD gravity relative to ΛCDM .